thuha/exo-juzumaps/README.md

 exo-juzumaps
 ============

-Integration eXo Juzu frame work with Ajax
+Make a google maps example from location by using eXo Juzu Portlet